weldr/lorax/docs/composer-cli.rst

     Brian C. Lane <bcl@redhat.com>

 ``composer-cli`` is an interactive tool for use with a WELDR API server, managing blueprints, exploring available packages, and building new images.
-`lorax-composer <lorax-composer.html>` and `osbuild-composer
-<https://osbuild.org>` both implement compatible servers.
+As of Fedora 34, `osbuild-composer <https://osbuild.org>` is the recommended server.

 It requires the server  to be installed on the local system, and the user running it needs to be a member of the ``weldr`` group.
-They do not need to be root, but all of the `security precautions <lorax-composer.html#security>`_ apply.

 composer-cli cmdline arguments
 ------------------------------